Prison Labor is Modern Slavery

 How do we end the cycle of abuse and exploitation?
 One primary request of the peaceful protest is more job-training in careers that prisoners can actually pursue once released.
 These men and women call for more rehabilitation services in prison, and Pell grants (federal subsidies for students with financial need) for inmates to take college courses.

 What if prisons gave the SAT or ACT test (entrance exams required for college admission) behind bars to identify inmates who could succeed at college?
-Free, in-school ACT and SAT tests for high schoolers seem to indicate that universally distributed test can uncover many academically able individuals, and education can stop cycles of recidivism.
+Free, in-school ACT and SAT tests for high schoolers seem to indicate that a universally distributed test can uncover many academically able individuals, and education can stop cycles of recidivism.
 Requests for education and job-training highlight this reality: most people in prison now will be released, and rejoining our communities.

 For all incarcerated people, the protest is a call for acknowledgment.
 And on the outside, when we buy a “made in America” product, we are faced with the knowledge that our pride of American-made products sometimes comes at a cost: prison slavery.